CrossRef/cayenne/README.md

 ## Quick Start

+Cayenne runs in Docker, both in developmentt and production.
+In development the environment is mounted inside the container so any file changes are immediately reflected in the container.

-Make sure you have these dependencies installed within your development environment:
+Make sure you have Docker and Docker Compose installed.
+Check by running:

-- Java 7
-- Leiningen
-- Docker

-The tests require Docker to spin up service dependencies on development machine (Elastic Search).
-Download Docker for Mac from <https://www.docker.com/docker-mac> and confirm that it's installed with `docker-compose --version`.
-All tests run in Docker Compose.
+    $ docker-compose --version

 ### Preparing CSL Resources

-Before running cayenne, building an uberjar or building a docker docker image, CSL resources must be pulled into the local repository via git submodules.
+Before running Cayenne, building an uberjar or building a production docker docker image, CSL resources must be pulled into the local repository via git submodules.
 Manifest files must then be created for CSL style files and locale files.